Akshat4112/akshat4112.github.io/content/posts/vector-databases.md

 1. **Start Small**: Use [FAISS](https://github.com/facebookresearch/faiss) or [Chroma](https://www.trychroma.com/) locally before scaling to managed solutions like Pinecone.
 2. **Hybrid Search Rocks**: Combining vector similarity with keyword search (like in Weaviate or Elasticsearch) often yields better results.
 3. **Fine-Tune Embeddings**: Pretrained models work well, but fine-tuning with libraries like [SentenceTransformers](https://www.sbert.net/) can significantly improve relevance.
-4. **Storage + Speed Tradeoffs**: ANN methods sacrifice some accuracy for speed — you’ll need to balance these based on your use case.
+4. **Storage + Speed Tradeoffs**: ANN methods sacrifice some accuracy for speed — you'll need to balance these based on your use case.

 ---

 ## 🧩 Final Thoughts

-Vector databases are not just a hype — they’re a foundational layer in any serious GenAI system.
+Vector databases are not just a hype — they're a foundational layer in any serious GenAI system.
 From semantic search to recommendation and RAG, they enable the kind of "intelligent recall" that was previously hard to build at scale.

-If you’re building anything involving embeddings, I strongly recommend giving one of these tools a try.
-Feel free to reach out if you’re stuck or want to nerd out about vector indexing strategies 😄
+If you're building anything involving embeddings, I strongly recommend giving one of these tools a try.
+Feel free to reach out if you're stuck or want to nerd out about vector indexing strategies 😄

 ---

 *Thanks for reading!
-I’ll be posting more about building scalable GenAI pipelines and multimodal systems — stay tuned.*
+I'll be posting more about building scalable GenAI pipelines and multimodal systems — stay tuned.*
 — **Akshat**